Itsmeguruj/An-AI-Based-Handwritten-Script-Evaluation-System/README.md

 Simple keyword matching may not always identify conceptually correct answers.

-Therefore, the system can incorporate semantic analysis to identify relationships between words, phrases, and concepts.
+Therefore, the system can incorporate semantic analysis to identify relationships between words, phrases

 For example: